openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 should make sense to most people familiar with the domain, without needing much clarifying documentation.

-Prioritize ease of analysis
+Consider the analytics user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For every hour of engineer-time spent creating a data model, several
+For every hour of engineer-time spent creating a data model.
+Many
-thousand more are spent using the model and analyzing its data.
+more are spent using the model and analyzing its data.
 Taking
 the time to consider how the data will be used, and thoughtfully design
 our data representation, can potentially save many hours during the
 analysis phase.